techesidents/app_dspamph/README.md

 # D-SpamPH

-The main objective of this study is to ----
+The main objective of this study is to develop an advanced SMS spam detection and reporting system to aid in the identification and mitigation of fraudulent messages.

-   > obj 1 sample
+   > Develop a Machine Learning Model using LSTM for SMS Spam Detection and Reporting System Mobile Application (D-SpamPH) and evaluate its accuracy using key performance metrics.

-   > obj 2
+   > Design and implement a web-based reporting dashboard utilizing data analytics to track SMS spam trends and incidents.

-   > obj 3
+   > Deploy and assess the D-SpamPH Mobile Application based on ISO Standard Quality 9126 to ensure functionality, usability, and effectiveness.

-## Title for more information/description
+D-SPAMPH: AN SMS SPAM DETECTION MOBILE APPLICATION WITH REPORTING PLATFORM AND DATA ANALYTICS USING LONG SHORT TERM MEMORY ALGORITHM

 Insert description/info here ------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------------------